Simon-Fontaine/spectra-auth/SECURITY.md

 ## Reporting Vulnerabilities

 If you discover a security vulnerability in Aegis Auth, **please report it immediately**.
 We take all security reports seriously and will work to address any issues as quickly as possible.

 **How to Report:**

-- **Email:**  [github@simonfontaine.com](mailto:github@simonfontaine.com)  (This is the preferred method for sensitive information.)
+- **Email:** [github@simonfontaine.com](mailto:github@simonfontaine.com) (Preferred for sensitive information.)
-- **GitHub Issues:** [https://github.com/Simon-Fontaine/aegis-auth/issues](https://github.com/Simon-Fontaine/aegis-auth/issues) (Use this for less critical vulnerabilities or if you prefer public disclosure after a fix.)
+- **GitHub Issues:** [https://github.com/Simon-Fontaine/aegis-auth/issues](https://github.com/Simon-Fontaine/aegis-auth/issues) (Use for less critical vulnerabilities or if you prefer public disclosure after a fix.)

 **When reporting, please include:**